Dan Harris (journalist)

 Daniel B. Harris (born July 26, 1971) is a retired American journalist for ABC News.
 He was an anchor for Nightline and co-anchor of the weekend edition of Good Morning America.

 Early life and education

 Harris is the son of Nancy Lee Harris and Jay R. Harris.
-His father is the chair of the radiation oncology residency program at Harvard University and his mother is a pathologist at Massachusetts General Hospital in Boston and an expert on lymphomas.
+His father a professor emeritus of the radiation oncology residency program at Harvard University and his mother is a pathologist at Massachusetts General Hospital in Boston and an expert on lymphomas.
 His younger brother, Matthew Carmichael Harris, is a venture capitalist.
 Harris graduated in 1993 from Colby College in Waterville, Maine.

 Career

 Journalism

 Harris began his career as an anchor for WLBZ in Bangor, Maine.
 He then worked for two years at WCSH in Portland, Maine, as an anchor and political reporter.
 From 1997 to 2000 he was an anchor at New England Cable News.